Peace of mind is part of the plan

-Medicare is a valuable benefit, but it doesn't pay for everything.
-If you have Medicare alone, there's a chance you could be left with a real burden of covering the 20% that Medicare usually leaves behind.
-WPS Medicare supplement insurance plans are the most popular Wisconsin-based Medicare supplements in the state1 and they help reduce these out-of-pocket costs when you need medical care.
-With WPS Medicare supplement insurance, you get local, Wisconsin-based customer support that is ready to help you.
+Medicare is a valuable benefit, but it doesn’t pay for everything.
+If you have Medicare alone, there’s a chance you could be left with the inconvenience of covering the 20% that Medicare usually leaves behind.
+Our Medicare supplement insurance helps reduce these out-of-pocket costs when you need medical care, giving you greater peace of mind.

 In most cases, yes.
 You can go to any doctor, health care provider, hospital, or facility nationwide that's enrolled in Medicare and accepting new Medicare patients.
-There are no networks on a WPS Medicare supplement plan.
-You won't need a referral, but the specialist must be enrolled in Medicare.
+There are no networks with our Medicare supplement insurance plans.
+Referrals are not required.